 The Funds are permitted to borrow money for certain purposes.
 To the extent that a Fund purchases securities while it has outstanding borrowings, it is using leverage, i.e., using borrowed funds for investment.
-Leveraging will exaggerate the effect on the net asset value of any increase or decrease in the market value of a Fund's portfolio.
-Money borrowed for leveraging will be subject to interest costs that may or may not be recovered by appreciation of the securities purchased.
+Leveraging will exaggerate the effect on the NAV per share of a Fund of any increase or decrease in the market value of the Fund's portfolio.
+Money borrowed for leveraging will be subject to interest and other costs that may or may not be recovered by appreciation of the securities purchased.
+In addition, if a Fund borrows from a line of credit it will be subject to certain covenants that, if breached, may require the Fund to accelerate its indebtedness and sell portfolio securities when it otherwise would not do so.
+If a Fund accesses its line of credit to meet shareholder redemption requests, the Fund's remaining shareholders may bear the cost of the borrowing through interest expenses and other expenses (e.g., commitment fees) that affect the Fund's performance.
+Borrowing expenses are excluded from any applicable fee waivers or expense limitation agreements.

 In the case of the Guggenheim Municipal Income Fund, the amount of exempt interest dividends payable by the Fund will generally be the amount of gross tax exempt interest reduced by expenses, including expenses of any borrowing and reverse repurchase agreements.